1 / 10

 All versions of the 5008 come with a very decent slice of standard equipment.
-Entry-level Active cars have two-zone climate control, remote locking, four powered windows, alloy wheels, automatic lights and wipers and a leather wrapping for the steering wheel.
+The entry-level 5008 Active has two-zone climate control, remote locking, four powered windows, alloy wheels, automatic lights and wipers and a leather wrapping for the steering wheel.
 That’s on top of all the safety and infotainment gear we discussed earlier.

-If you can, though, we’d recommend stepping up to Allure trim for its front and rear parking sensors and reversing camera, as well as its navigation, its folding front passenger seat and its part-leather-effect upholstery.
+If you can, though, we’d recommend stepping up to Peugeot 5008 Allure for its front and rear parking sensors and reversing camera, as well as its navigation, its folding front passenger seat and its part-leather-effect upholstery.

 GT Line trim adds mainly styling touches inside and out, but you also get wireless phone charging, folding tray tables and retracting sunblinds for the middle row, along with brighter LED headlights.
 GT Line Premium chucks in a hands-free powered tailgate, keyless go, a panoramic roof and front seats that’ll heat up your backside and massage your back.

 Good job it’s not the other way around.
-Range-topping GT trim, meanwhile, throws in a 360-degree parking camera, powered leather seats, the upgraded Focal hi-fi system and adaptive cruise control.
+The range-topping Peugeot 5008 GT, meanwhile, throws in a 360-degree parking camera, powered leather seats, the upgraded Focal hi-fi system and adaptive cruise control.

 Ask the heycar experts: common questions